GoogleCloudPlatform/professional-services/tools/ml-audio-content-moderation/README.md

 1. [Install Terraform](https://learn.hashicorp.com/terraform/getting-started/install)

-2. Edit `terraform.tfvars` with all of your associated variables.
-You must edit the project_id, but the others are optional to edit.
+2. Copy `terraform.tfvars.sample` to create the `terraform.tfvars` file.
+You must input the `project_id` inside of the quotes.
+If you wish to edit any of the other default values for the other variables specified in `variables.tf`, you may add them in your `terraform.tfvars`.

-3. In your terminal, cd into the terraform/ directory.
+3. In your terminal, cd into the `terraform/` directory.

 ````
 cd terraform/